-What you must pay when you get these services Services that are covered for you Dental services\ In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
+In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
 However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
 Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.
-In addition, we cover: Medicare-covered dental services: \$20 copayment for each Surgery of the jaw or related structures, setting fractures Medicare-covered dental visit. of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments for neoplastic disease, and other jaw or dental services that would be provided by a medical doctor.
-Embedded routine preventive dental services: There is no coinsurance, copayment, or deductible for Two oral exams per calendar year. each covered embedded routine preventive dental Two prophylaxis (cleanings) or up to two periodontic service provided by an maintenance services in lieu of standard prophylaxis approved dental provider. services per calendar year.
-Up to one bitewing series and up to one single tooth See Chapter 2, Section 1 x-ray per calendar year. benefit administrator contact information table for details One topical application of fluoride treatment per on where to go for more calendar year. information.
+In addition, we cover:

+Medicare-covered dental services:

+Surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments for neoplastic disease, and other jaw or dental services that would be provided by a medical doctor.

+Embedded routine preventive dental services:

+- Two oral exams per calendar year. - Two prophylaxis (cleanings) or up to two periodontic maintenance services in lieu of standard prophylaxis services per calendar year. - Up to one bitewing series and up to one single tooth x-ray per calendar year. - One topical application of fluoride treatment per calendar year.

 Please use your Dental ID card when seeking embedded routine preventive dental services.